hruif/TravelPartner/reports/TravelPartner-20250205.md

 # Project Status
 ## Goals for this week
+- Decide on and set up basic app system and layout.
+(No big feature implementation yet.)
+- Start on basic features like UI.
+- Understand how we will make the (front end and back end) code scalable.

 ## Progress and issues
+- Finished Architecture and design parts of the living document.
+- Initialized codebase for backend.

 ## Goals for next week
+-

 # Individual Progress and Plans
 ## Kam